lozlette/city-spot/README.md

 ### Backend

 We firstly began to develop our backend API using Mongoose, and created three of our main models; City, Continent, and User.
-It was set up so that cities will not exits before the continent was created, which meant the cities will become a virtual schema.
+As the the cities are within a continent catergory, a 'cities' virtual schema was made.

 ```
 continentSchema.virtual('cities', {